Hierarchical reinforcement learning for in-hand robotic manipulation using Davenport chained rotations: Method

-Because applying rotations around the $z$-axis in the context of the hand block environment is easier than rotating the cube around the $x$ or $y$ axes, we only evaluate the performance of our model for the rotation decomposition configurations that require two rotations around the $z$-axis and one rotation around either the $y$ or the $x$ axis; that is, we only evaluate the $z{\text -}x{\text -}z$ and $z{\text -}y{\text -}z$ chained rotation configurations.

-To evaluate our method and compare its performance against that obtained with end-to-end learning, we create a test set of 6,600 different initial and target cube poses.
+To evaluate our method and compare its performance against that obtained with end-to-end learning, we create a test set of 6,600 different initial and target cube poses for each rotation configuration by random sampling on the goal space.
 This test set is divided depending on how many extrinsic rotations the robot must perform to achieve the target goals.

-We also differentiate whether the rotation targets are comparable only to the \textit{RotateXYZ} task, or if they are also comparable to the \textit{RotateParallel} task.
 Not all rotations that are comparable to the \textit{RotateXYZ} task can be performed by the policy trained on the \textit{RotateParallel} task because the goals generated on the \textit{RotateParallel} task only had angles of rotation around the $x$ and $y$ axes contained in the set $\{ -\pi, -\frac{\pi}{2}, 0, \frac{\pi}{2}, \pi \}$.
 The distribution of target goals of this test set is shown in Table \ref{testset}.